Direct Co-Processing of CO2 and Water to Sustainable Multicarbon Energy Products in Novel Photocatalytic Reactor

 Moreover, eBOS will manage the risk library, processes and procedures of the project for Risk Management and reporting to be performed by partners, covering both operational risks and the framework-level barriers/ risks.
 Proactive measures will be taken to mitigate risks. eBOS will also establish and implement Quality Assurance procedures, focusing on monitoring review activities built into the WPs and submitting quality reports annually.
 The quality plan, within the Project Management Handbook, specifies the quality procedures, internal and external peer reviews, control, monitoring and reporting activities.

 Finally, eBOS as the Dissemination and Communication (D&C) activities and task leader, in close collaboration with the Charles University, will work across the scientific WPs to identify, develop, and publish agreed D&C materials to the identified target audiences in a timely manner. eBOS will also develop, implement, monitor, and update the Plan for Exploitation and Dissemination of Results.

-Funded by the European Union under the Grant Agreement no. 101083355.
+Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Climate, Infrastructure and Environment Executive Agency.
 Neither the European Union the granting authority can be held responsible for them.